-John is the author of eight books.
+John is the author of nine books.
 The first (1999) is “Is There a God?
 Questions of Science and the Bible,” This book is designed to answer many of the questions raised by modern scientific discovery.
 As the title suggests, the book covers both the evidence for God from science and the scientific questions raised by the Bible.
 His second book (2000) is “Daniel, Prophet to the Nations.”
 This is an exposition of Daniel which combines a discussion of the practical applications of the book with a detailed analysis of the prophetic content in Daniel.
 His third book (2001) is “Reasons for Belief: A Handbook of Christian Evidences.”
 This is a general Christian evidences book designed to encourage the faith of believers and to help create faith in non-believers.
 His fourth book (2005) is “From Shadow to Reality.”
 This book explores the numerous prefigures, foreshadows, types and antitypes in the Old Testament which bear witness to the life and ministry of Jesus Christ, as revealed in the New Testament.
 His most recent book is titled “That You May Believe.”
 It is co-written with David Eastman.
 The book is on the miracles of Jesus, focusing the apologetic aspects of Jesus’ miracles, as well as the theological and practical implications of the wonders and signs worked by Jesus.
 The sixth, “Apologetic Questions and Unapologetic Answers” (2011) is a summary of the hundreds of questions and answers received at EFC, along with a number of essays on various apologetics topics.
 The Christian Story: Finding the Church in Church History Volume I (2012) covers the first 430 years of the history of Christianity, focusing in on how we can lean how to “do” church in light of the experiences of the early church.
-Most recently, John published Mormonism: What Do the Evidence and the Testimony Say?
+In 2012 John published Mormonism: What Do the Evidence and the Testimony Say?
 (2012).
 This book looks at Mormonism from the perspective of the typical Mormon testimony, asking if this testimony is valid.
-John has also published a number of CDs on Islam, Spiritual Gifts, The Book of Daniel, The Problem of Pain and Suffering and others.
+His most recent book (2014) is titled “Golden Rule Membership.” the book includes material from Linda Brumley.
+It focuses in on the place and proper use of freedom in Christianity as well as taking a fresh look at the role of members in a Christian community.
+John has also published a number of CDs on Islam, Spiritual Gifts, The Book of Daniel, The Problem of Pain and Suffering, Hebrews, World Religions and many others.

 He is the president of Apologetics Research Society, a California non-profit corporation.
 The corporation and its board of directors support the evidenceforchristianity.org website and many other projects.
 The past six years, they have put on the International Christian Evidences Converence in Irvine, CA Chicago, IL and Houston, TXand again in Irvine.
 In 2011 they put on a conference on Christianity and the Paranormal and in 2012 the conference was held at UCLA.
-This year, the theme of the ICEC is Christianity and Culture.
-It is being held at San Diego State University.
+The 2013 ICEC was on the theme of Christianity and Culture.
+It was held at San Diego State University.
 John also writes a monthly newsletter, Evidence for Christianity, published electronically by Apologetics Research Society.
 He is also the force beind the ten-course sequence Certificate in Christian Apologetics offered by ARS.